 Each month we will be focusing on a recycling topic to support efforts to reduce contamination in household recycling across Dutchess County.

 Dutchess County holds a hazardous waste collection event for businesses, schools and farms that generate less than 220 pounds of hazardous waste per month.
-The 2025 event has concluded.
-For more information, email solidwastemgmt@dutchessny.gov or call (845) 463-6020.
+The 2026 event date will be October 16, 2026.
+Registration packets will be available August 17th.
+For more information, email solidwastemgmt@dutchessny.gov or call (845)-486-2841.

 Textile Recycling